Insight • Design craft

 Emotional tone

-Your motion choices should match your brand voice.
+Those choices should line up with the brand voice.
 A financial services brand should not bounce.
 A children's product should not feel austere.

 Micro-interactions: the small moments that matter

 Micro-interactions are tiny, single-purpose animations that respond to user actions.
-They are the building blocks of a motion language.
+They are the basic parts of a motion language.

 Essential micro-interactions